dashingsoft/pyarmor/docs/how-to/third-party.rst

 .. rubric:: Footnotes

-.. [#patch] the patched packge could work with Pyarmor
+.. [#patch] the patched package could work with Pyarmor
 .. [#RFT] this package work with Pyarmor RFT mode
 .. [#obfcode0] this package only work with ``--obf-code 0``
 .. [#not] this package not work with Pyarmor any mode